3D Printing vs Injection Molding

 3D Printing: While 3D printing offers a growing variety of materials, including plastics, metals, and composites, the selection is more limited than injection molding.
 However, advancements in material development for 3D printing are continuously expanding the range of options and properties available.

-Injection Molding: This method provides access to various materials, including engineering-grade plastics.
+Injection Molding: Injection molding supports a broader range of materials, including engineering-grade plastics.
 These materials offer specific properties such as high strength, heat resistance, chemical inertness, or electrical conductivity.
 Additionally, specialized materials like elastomers and thermosetting plastics are readily available for specific applications.

 Finishing